daxida/iirs/README.md

 iirs -f input.fasta -s ALL_SEQUENCES -g 5 -m 3 -F csv
 ```

-Many more practical examples can be found in the justfile.
+Many more practical examples can be found in the [justfile](https://github.com/casey/just).
+You can also run `iirs --help` for a full description.

 ## How to install the binary